rinaldilucas/mean-task-manager/README.md

 -   Shared CRUD service, allowing services to inherit its operations
 -   Custom pipes to convert date to selected language
 -   Custom async validator to check already registered user
--   Interceptor modules added to verify bearer token, errors, and headers language
--   Example using resolver guard to retrieve data
 -   Dark mode persistent trought browser local storage
 -   An SCSS method used that utilizes REMs to maintain size scales
 -   SCSS written using BEM methodology
--   Custom SCSS structure to improve reusability
+-   Custom SCSS structure to improve reusability and maintain aspect ratio
 -   Material components rewritten to support REM and improve mobile and table compatibility with minimum code
--   Improved readability on media queries through some functions
+-   Improved readability on media queries through some custom functions
--   Examples added with mat-chips, mat-autocomplete, and more
 -   Interfaces added for queries results to improve code reusability
 -   Custom ESLint rules implemented that work on both the client-side and API
 -   Assure keyboard accessibility, ARIA and Accessible HTML Content via ESLint rules
 -   Implementation of sass-lint that guarantees the order of css properties, maintaining the writing pattern and avoiding unnecessary code revisions
 -   Prettier rules implemented to improve code readability
--   Middleware examples added
 -   Routed bottom sheet example implemented using only one component
 -   Input validators with multilingual features added
--   Charts have been developed using chart.js
+-   Development of charts using chart.js
 -   Angular routing animations using dynamic params

 <p align="right">(<a href="#top">back to top</a>)</p>